philipyoo/philipyoo.github.io/README.md

 ### Things to work on:

++ Prettify in-text code.
+  + Check all technical posts.
 + Lower Photo size.
 + Update layout for Blog posts.
   + Side Well
   + Search by Topic
   + Index of All Posts (Timeline or Category)
+  + Add Images
+  + Add Comment Section
-+ Update layout for Blog Index.
++ Add Layout for Blog Index.
-+ Add images/photos to Blog posts.
 + Fix Navigation Bar height.
-+ Add comment section for Blogs.
 + Add favicon image for site.
 + Work on Projects Page.
 + Fade In/Fade Out Nav Bar when scrolling